mezonai/.github/profile/README.md

 ## Why Mezon exists

-Communities need realtime infrastructure that stays fast at scale — chat, voice, and video that respond instantly whether a community has ten members or ten million.
-Mezon is built as a high-performance, lightweight realtime platform from the ground up to deliver exactly that.
+Mezon is a high-performance, lightweight real-time communication technology for communities.
+Chat, voice, and video respond instantly whether a community has ten members or ten million.

 Mezon is built the opposite way: **own the hot path end to end.** Chat, voice, and video run on infrastructure we wrote ourselves — native clients on every platform, a custom C server stack, and a purpose-built WebRTC SFU — so there's no generic middleware sitting between a user's action and the network.
 The result is sub-millisecond response times and support for millions of concurrent connections, on infrastructure that's fully open source.